-6.4 SITE PLOT PLAN, STREET MAP AND VICINITY AERIAL MAP
+6.4 SITE PLOT PLAN AND VICINITY MAP

-A Site Plot Plan, street map and vicinity aerial map are provided in Appendix C. The Site Plot Plan includes the locations of emergency supplies, fire extinguishers, utilities shutoff valves, on-site primary and backup assembly areas and associated evacuation routes.
+A Site Plot Plan and Vicinity map are provided in Appendix C. The Site Plot Plan includes the locations of emergency supplies, fire extinguishers, utilities shutoff valves, on-site primary and backup assembly areas and associated evacuation routes.
 The Vicinity Map indicates the off-site primary and backup assembly areas and the designated evacuation routes to these locations.